//this is the mailchimp popup form //ShareThis code for sharing images

 Autonomy - “I Take Ownership of My Work”

-The need for autonomy is fulfilled as individuals feel they are more intrinsically motivated toward a goal versus extrinsically motivated.
+The need for autonomy is fulfilled as individuals feel more intrinsically motivated toward a goal than extrinsically motivated.

-For example, what decisions could you empower your employees to make themselves, thereby helping to fulfill their need for autonomy?
+For example, what decisions could you empower your employees to make themselves, helping fulfill their need for autonomy?

-The recent "return to office" debate and the backlash that mandated in-office policies created is a good example of the inflammatory results we get when we take autonomy away from workers.
-Some people are not fundamentally opposed to returning to the office, but they do want to be included in the decision and/or feel like they have the right to make the decision themselves.
+The recent "return to office" debate and the backlash that mandated in-office policies created are good examples of the inflammatory results we get when we take autonomy away from workers.
+Some people are not fundamentally opposed to returning to the office, but they want to be included in the decision and/or feel like they have the right to decide themselves.

 Competence - “I Can Do This Job”

 The need for competence is fulfilled as individuals are able to experience a sense of proficiency or mastery of a skill or task.
 The feeling of competence is inevitably tied to employee feedback.
-Acknowledgment of a person’s hard work and abilities (and other forms of employee recognition) provides a morale boost.
+Acknowledging a person’s hard work and abilities (and other forms of employee recognition) boosts morale.

-It is also dependent on matching people with tasks that allow them to use their best skills.
-How can you put your employees in a position to apply their strengths on the job, as well as grow and learn in areas of interest?
+It also depends on matching people with tasks that allow them to use their best skill set.
+How can you put your employees in a position to apply their strengths on the job and grow and learn in areas of interest?
 Doing so can support the fulfillment of their competence needs.

 Relatedness - “I’m Part of Something I Like”

 Not to be overlooked, the need for relatedness speaks to our human desire to feel connected to one another.
-That can take different forms for different people, but Deci and Ryan’s research is clear that broadly, human beings have a need to feel connected and/or part of a community, whatever form that takes.
+That can take different forms for different people, but Deci and Ryan’s research clearly shows that human beings need to feel connected and/or part of a community, whatever form that takes.

 A supportive workplace culture where people feel included is critical to sustained positive employee morale.